wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-This function will first check if the permissions have already been granted, if not it will request them and print the outcome to the console.
+This function will first check if the permissions have already been granted; if not, it will request them and print the outcome to the console.
 Next, you can add the function that makes the request to the backend server using the `RemoteLoader` class:

 ```swift
 func login() {